nrminor/cline-cutter/README.md

 ### Step 3: Launch the pipeline

-To run the pipeline with my configuration, I set up my working directory like so:
+Finally, to run the pipeline with my configuration, I set up my working directory like so:

 ```
 working_directory/